 - October 31, 2017: Lawyers’ Committee for Civil Rights Under Law Takes New Action to Defend Interests of Asian American Minority Students in Harvard Affirmative Action Lawsuit

-- (NY Times) Harvard Won a Key Affirmative Action Battle.
+- New York Times: Harvard Won a Key Affirmative Action Battle.
 But the War’s Not Over